 2. Neck Hyperextension

 As a fighter, you know it doesn't take a car crash to get whiplash.
-All it takes is a blow to the noggin, or an opponent that clinches with the force of a winch like from your 4x4.
-You'll often have neck stiffness accompanied with pain that worsens when your neck is moved.
+All it takes is a blow to the noggin or an opponent that clinches with the force of a winch like from your 4x4.
+You'll often have neck stiffness accompanied by pain that worsens when your neck is moved.
 Hey, look...
 We're not saying we can prevent the injury or even improve your clinch game, but we can sure as hell improve your pain game.

 3. Broken/ Cracked Ribs